 The UK MOD has used 5 alert states to warn of terrorist activity since August 2006.
-The five Terror Threat Levels replaced the outdated BIKINI state for national emergencies.
+The five Terror Threat Levels replaced the outdated BIKINI state for nationwide emergencies.

-UK THREAT LEVELS: This section explains how Britain alerts the public to the likelihood of terrorism and national emergencies.
+Information in this section explains how Britain alerts the general public about the likelihood of terrorism attacks, national hazards, and other emergency situations.

-You should report any signs of suspicious activity to the police or the anti-terrorist hotline.
+You should always report any signs of suspicious activity to the police or the anti-terrorist hotline (further details below).

-Note: Anyone can report suspicious activity to MI5 if the information does not relate to an imminent threat.
+Important: Anyone can report suspicious activity to MI5 (e.g. if the information does not relate to an imminent threat).

-What does MI5 stand for?
 The initials 'MI' stand for military intelligence.
-Along with MI6, they are two organisations that come under the Ministry of Defence.
+Along with MI6, the two organisations form part of the Ministry of Defence (MOD).

 They both acquired their official names from previous designations during the 1930s.
-The modern titles are the Security Service for MI5 and the Secret Intelligence Service for MI6.
+But, their modern titles are the Security Service for MI5 and the Secret Intelligence Service for MI6.

 Each terror threat level indicates the probability of a terrorist attack occurring in the United Kingdom.
-You can see what the five threat levels mean in the list below.
+We define what the five threat levels mean in the list below.

 MI5 and JTAC set the international terrorism threat level.
-The level of threat would get decided on a 'categories of risk' basis.
+Hence, the level of threat would be decided on a basis known as 'categories of risk'.
 JTAC is the Joint Terrorism Analysis Centre in the UK.

-The current threat from international terrorism to the England, Wales, Scotland, and Northern Ireland is substantial (lowered from severe on the 4th of November 2019).
+The current threat from international terrorism to the England, Wales, Scotland, and Northern Ireland is severe (raised from substantial on the 15th of November 2021).